UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Symbol adding the analogue to digital conversion

-We need to synchronise analogue to digital conversion on TMR1 interrupts.
-In this simple application, A/D conversion will be running nonstop, thus A/D parameters will be fixed all in init_system().
+We need to synchronise analogue to digital conversion on TMR1 interrupts as the way to fix the sampling frequency at the same var_CLK_flag.
+In this simple application, most of the A/D parameters will be fixed in init_system().
 The function analogue_read() will start conversions and wait for end of conversion in a few microseconds.

 These are the source files: Counter_BCD_1digit_LCD_TMR1_AD.pdsprj, Counter_BCD_1digit_LCD_TMR1_AD.c.